 – Triple H and Randy Orton was much better than their Cage Match last pay per view.
 The fall Orton took to the outside after the missed RKO looked brutal and now we know he is definitely hurt – a broken collarbone.
 That’s tough, but he can still be used while he’s taking time off.
 What was amazing was how he reacted afterward when he was heading to the back.
 He stayed in character while the crowd was booing and shows what type of entertainer he truly he is.

 – Edge and Undertaker put on the most “extreme” match of the night and it was great.
 I could have done without all the interference, but if you are into extreme rules and extreme matches like this pay per view was supposed to offer, this match did more than deliver.
 I was on the edge of my seat (no pun intended) the entire time and it was very well produced.

-Kudos to Undertaker for not making Edge take all the major bumps - Taker's fall through the four stacked tables on the outside was great.
-I was surprised Edge won, however, and I'm anxious to see where they go from here.
+Kudos to Undertaker for not making Edge take all the major bumps – Taker’s fall through the four stacked tables on the outside was great.
+I was surprised Edge won, however, and I’m anxious to see where they go from here.
 Taker was supposed to have another long reign.
 I wonder if that still in the plan and they are just prolonging it.
-I have no clue with the stip added that Undertaker now has to leave the company.
-This was a good swerve by WWE and I really want to see the end result however long it takes.
+That’s fine with me, but again, a good swerve by WWE.

 – Good pay per view overall and well worth the money in my opinion.
 The Edge/Undertaker match was phenomenal and all the other matches made this pay per view a very unique one with the stipulations added.
 I’ll have more of my thoughts on the show tomorrow night from 7:00-9:00 EST on the Voice of Wrestling radio show.